Enjoying the land of 10,000 lakes safely

 Life jackets and floatation devices

-- When purchasing a life jacket be sure it states, "U.S. Coast Guard-approved."
+- When purchasing a life jacket, be sure it states, "U.S. Coast Guard-approved."
 Always make sure the life jacket fits appropriately and is a bright color or has high visibility.
 A readily accessible wearable life jacket is required for every person onboard a watercraft while the watercraft is underway.
 Underway means not securely fastened to a permanent mooring or tied to a dock.

 - Children under 10 are required to wear a life jacket if the watercraft is underway.
 It is a great safety habit to always have children wear life jackets when near water.

-- If your infant is under 6 months old or 16 pounds, wait until he or she is a little bit older before taking them boating.
+- If your infant is under 6 months old or 16 pounds, wait until he or she is a little bit older before boating.
 With this age and weight, it is hard to find an appropriate, approved, well-fitting life jacket.